mattlazarowitz/mlaz_ESP8266_arduino_iot_base/README.md

   - Store JSON and HTML data using the LittleFS file system
   - Use the reset button to signal mode change requests
   - Make use of the template processing capability in the ESPAsyncWebServer
-  - Encapsulate configuration options
-  - Configuration objects can be completely initialized by the constructor
+  - Define the options for the HTML form in a header file
   - Optional for power: Use wifi state saving and restoring to minimize radio power usage
   - Optional for power: Use the deep sleep capability of the ESP-8266
   - Optional for power: Infrastructure issue detection with longer sleep cycles